imnobubtw/pc-remote/README.md

 ### For the Server:

 1. Open **Command Prompt**
 2. Navigate to the `server` folder.
-For example, if you put the project on your Desktop:
+For example, if you put the project on your Desktop :
    ```
    cd Desktop\pc-remote\server
    ```